uri-library-data-services/iassist-preview/content/blog/can-we-build-data-finder-google.md

 -   Exclude sites from search results.
 -   Collaborate on the selection of the sites to search and exclude
 -   Customize the search results page
--   Add \"refinements\" that make it easy for users to refine search results
+-   Add "refinements" that make it easy for users to refine search results
 -   Eliminate Google ads if hosted by a university, government agency, or non-profit

-There is a story about the service on eWeek: [Google Copies Rollyo\'s Business Plan, Inserts AdSense](http://oraclewatch.eweek.com/blogs/google_watch/archive/2006/10/24/14133.aspx) (October 24, 2006 4:01 AM) by Steve Bryant.
+There is a story about the service on eWeek: [Google Copies Rollyo's Business Plan, Inserts AdSense](http://oraclewatch.eweek.com/blogs/google_watch/archive/2006/10/24/14133.aspx) (October 24, 2006 4:01 AM) by Steve Bryant.
 There will surely be lots more in the news soon.

 Has anyone else started experimenting with this?
-I\'d be interested in working with a small group to start experimenting.
+I'd be interested in working with a small group to start experimenting.
 If you are already doing something or would like to start, let me know. (jajacobs at ucsd.edu)

-\- Jim Jacobs
+- Jim Jacobs